Author a clickable image question

 TIP: Check out Use the Visual Editor for details on how to use this toolbar to the fullest to control the visual appearance of your clickable image question text.

-1. Click Clickable Image from the list of response area types.
+Click Clickable Image from the list of student response components.

 NOTE: The image that you select must be already stored in your Class File Manager.
 Check out Manage folders in the Class File Manager to learn about storing and managing supplementary content.